nearai/aitp/website/docs/capabilities/aitp-04-transactions/implementation-guide.md

    - Explain what the payment is for

 2. **User Confirmation**:
-   - Always require explicit user confirmation for payments
+   - Always require explicit user confirmation for transactions
    - Show a summary before proceeding
    - Provide cancel/decline options
    - Display terms and conditions when appropriate